Exeter, May 6th 2010

 Nick Clegg, the previously unknown Lib Dem leader blew everyone away during the TV debates and briefly, amazing as it now seems, became the most popular leader since Churchill.
 Yet on election night, the Lib Dems in fact did only about as well as normal.
 Cleggmania now seems like a myth.

 The good news, however, was that the people hadn’t forgotten how bad the Tories were and they fell well short of real power, yet again.
 They hadn’t managed to secure a majority since 1992.
-Thank God.
+Thank God (2017: no longer true.
+Will do a follow-up piece soon).

 The subsequent Tory-Lib Dem coalition was a surprise but there didn’t seem much point Labour clinging onto power.
 We had clearly lost.
 But this was new uncharted territory.